Ash1elover/Ash1elover/README.md

    ⤷   Multifandom ! (✿◠ᴗ◠)

 ╭ Uhh Thats all idk..I hope we will meet in pony town w u!
 I'm really shy..I have a habit of needing to warm up to people first..
 But!!!
-I'm sure I'll love you all very much ! ˎˊ˗
+I'm sure I'll love you all very much !
+Don't hesitate to come and talk to me !! ˎˊ˗

 *Steals ur pony n runs away*
 <img width="490" height="350" alt="Image" src="https://github.com/user-attachments/assets/693fa2c4-b300-446c-a8f0-ae6830dd688d" />